confident-ai/deepeval/README.md

 deepeval login
 ```

 Follow the instructions in the CLI to create an account, copy your API key, and paste it into the CLI.
-All test cases will automatically be logged.
+All test cases will automatically be logged (find more information on data privacy [here](https://docs.confident-ai.com/docs/data-privacy)).

 ## Writing your first test case